dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ::: moniker-end

-When a Razor component (`.razor`) with an [`@page` directive](xref:mvc/views/razor#page) is compiled, the generated class is provided a <xref:Microsoft.AspNetCore.Components.RouteAttribute> specifying the route template.
-When the app boots, the assembly specified as the `AppAssembly` is scanned to gather information about all of the components that have a <xref:Microsoft.AspNetCore.Components.RouteAttribute>.
+When a Razor component (`.razor`) with an [`@page` directive](xref:mvc/views/razor#page) is compiled, the generated component class is provided a <xref:Microsoft.AspNetCore.Components.RouteAttribute> specifying the component's route template.

+When the app starts, the assembly specified as the Router's `AppAssembly` is scanned to gather route information for the app's components that have a <xref:Microsoft.AspNetCore.Components.RouteAttribute>.

 At runtime, the <xref:Microsoft.AspNetCore.Components.RouteView> component: